-When looking for tips on writing an obituary you can find templates in which you can fill in the blanks.
+When writing an obituary the newspaper can usually provide you with a form in which you can fill in the blanks with key information.
 However, doing this makes the obituary you are writing impersonal.
-If this is a family member or close friend you want to make sure this person is given the attention he deserves, even if it is in their obituary.
+If this is a family member or close friend you want to make sure this person is given the attention he deserves.
 This is one of the last things that will be read about them.

-When taking tips on writing an obituary, you do not have to be cut and dry.
-The obituary does not have to be uninteresting or boring.
+An obituary does not have to be cut and dry or boring.
 This is an account of someone’s life.
 You can give an account of the person’s life in the way you see fit.
 You knew this person and know what he or she would want to be remembered for.

-Add where he or she went to school and graduated from.
-Let people know in the obituary what this person’s accomplishments were.
-If they wrote a book or made a science discovery put that information in the obituary.
-If this person went to great lengths to help feed the homeless then tell that part of the person’s life.
 If you find it relevant then maybe it should be put in to tell about the person.
-The deceased was important to so many people, make this their last little biography and information their loved ones will read about them.
+The deceased was important to so many people, make this the last little biography and information their loved ones will read about them.

 An obituary is often used by genealogists to capture information about a specific person.
 It is often easier to find an online obituary which was printed by a newspaper than it is to find the actual legal documents such as a birth or death certificate.

 The details included in the obituary can serve to honor the deceased today and provide information for current friends and relatives and the details can provide a permanent record that may be of genealogical help.
 Adding nicknames, birth and death dates, last address, names of relatives, clubs and associations and place of burial can all be very helpful to the deceased's relatives for years to come.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!

 Please set a username for yourself.

 People will see it as Author Name with your public word lists.